santi-nihany/defi-stablecoin/README.md

 - Stability method: algorithmic
 - Collateral: exogenous

-Similar to DAI, but with no DAO and no Keepers 😁
+Similar to DAI, but without the DAO and Keepers 😁

 Also learned invariant testing on Foundry. check `/test/fuzz`!